Shiweiliuiiiiiii/Selfish-RNN/README.md

 ## Evaluation

-To evaluate the pre-trained model on PTB, run:
+To evaluate the pre-trained Selfish stacked-LSTM model on PTB, run:

 ```eval
 python main.py --sparse --evaluate mymodel.pth --optimizer sgd --model LSTM --cuda --growth random --death magnitude --redistribution none --nonmono 5 --batch_size 20 --bptt 35 --lr 40 --clip 0.25 --seed 5 --emsize 1500 --nhid 1500 --nlayers 2 --death-rate 0.7 --dropout 0.65 --density 0.33 --epochs 100
 ```

-> 📋Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below).
+> 📋To evaluate the pre-trained model, you need to replace the mymodel.pth with your model path and all the training hyper-parameters keep the same.

 ## Pre-trained Models